niks-03/SE_PBL_Project/README.md

 # SE_PBL_Project
-This is the project created by Artificial Intelligence and Data Science Department students for Project Based Learning (PBL) subject.
+This is the project created by Artificial Intelligence and Data Science Department students from Dr. D. Y. Patil Institute of Technology, Pimpri for Project Based Learning (PBL) subject.
+Project Domain: IOT (Internet of Things).